-- 1) Overtime Pay: Employees are entitled to pay at time and a half (1.5) for each hour that is worked over their designated work period or by contractual agreement. - 2) Banking Time: The maximum amount of compensatory time that can be accumulated by a regular full-time employee is fifty-six (56) hours on a seven-day work period and one-hundred and thirty (130) hours on a twenty-eight (28) day work period.
-Any eligible time in addition to these hours will be paid as overtime pay. - 3) Compensatory Time: In lieu of receiving overtime pay, an employee may receive 1.5 hours of time off for each hour of overtime.
+- 1) Overtime Pay: Employees are entitled to pay at time and a half (1.5) for each hour that is worked over their designated work period or by contractual agreement. - 2) Banking Time: The maximum amount of compensatory time that can be accumulated and carried by a full-time employee is one hundred sixty (160) hours.
+Any eligible time in addition to these hours will be paid as overtime pay in the pay period in which it is earned. - 3) Compensatory Time: In lieu of receiving overtime pay, an employee may receive 1.5 hours of time off for each hour of overtime.
 Compensatory time is earned in the same manner as overtime. - 4) Usage: Accrued compensatory time may be used by the employee providing sufficient notice has been provided to their Department Head and it does not disrupt the operations of the Town.
 The Town may require and schedule the employee to use any compensatory time.
 In addition, compensatory time use may be required prior to the use of any leave time, even if this results in the loss of other accrued leave. - 5) Pay-out: Employees cannot lose compensatory time.
 The Town reserves the right to pay out an employee's compensatory time at their current rate of pay.
 At separation, employees will be paid their compensatory time at their current rate of pay.